rittmananalytics/dwa/README.md

 In cases of larger databases, the process of inferring joins may consume a considerable amount of time.
 Therefore, you can choose to enable or disable the join inference feature in the `project.yml` configuration file.

 Furthermore, you can set a warning threshold for the maximum permitted time for a single join inference query in the `project.yml` configuration file.
 If a query exceeds this threshold, a warning is printed in the terminal, and the table pair in question is skipped for join inference.
-The names of such tables are preserved in a configuration file and are skipped in future runs to prevent repeating time-consuming queries.

 ### profiles.yml
 This file should be stored in a `.dwa/` folder in the user's home directory (this can be overridden by the `profile_dir` argument at runtime).
 It contains the details of your data warehouse profile.